numbers/numbers.js/README.md

 numbers.matrix.transpose(array);
 ```

-Numeric.ly also includes some basic prime number analysis.
+Numbers also includes some basic prime number analysis.
 We can check if a number is prime:

 ```javascript
 //basic check